detodavide/torch_template/CNN/data_prep/README.md

 - classes: A sorted list of class names, derived from the subdirectories in the root directory.
 - image_paths: A list of paths to all the images in the dataset.
 - labels: A list of labels corresponding to each image in the dataset.

-I hope this is more helpful!
-Let me know if you have any other questions.